stepanenko/free-code-camp/FUNCTIONAL/readme.md

-# Introduction to the Functional Programming Challenges
+# Functional Programming Challenges

 Functional programming is an approach to software development based around the evaluation of functions.
-Like mathematics, functions in programming map input to output to produce a result.
-You can combine basic functions in many ways to build more and more complex programs.
+Like mathematics, functions in programming map input to output to produce a result. **Functional programming is all about creating and using non-mutating functions.**

 ## Functional programming follows a few core principles: